What is the best part about adopting a child in Georgia?

 If 90 days pass between filing the petition and finalization, more post-placement reports will be required.

 The petition for adoption must be filed with the clerk of the superior court having jurisdiction (custodial agent or adoptive family).

 Birth parents are not required to attend court hearings once consent has been signed.

-If the adoptive family lives in another state (while birth parent(s) live in Georgia), Georgia allows the adoption to be finalized in state where family lives.
+If the adoptive family lives in another state (while the birth parent(s) live in Georgia), Georgia allows the adoption to be finalized in a state where the family lives.

 What is the process for completing an international adoption in Georgia after my child is home?

-The child’s country of origin will complete one of the following: finalize adoption in country or transfer legal custody.
-If legal custody was transferred in country of origin, the adoption will need to be finalized in Georgia.
-If adoption was granted in country of origin, most agencies or attorneys will encourage adoptive parent(s) to also finalize in Georgia.
+The child’s country of origin will complete one of the following: finalize the adoption in-country or transfer legal custody.
+If legal custody was transferred in the country of origin, the adoption will need to be finalized in Georgia.
+If adoption was granted in the country of origin, most agencies or attorneys will encourage adoptive parent(s) to also finalize in Georgia.